Andres2626/CHB-Bootloader/docs/index.rst

 Testing has been limited to x86 virtualized environments such as QEMU and Bochs, though it is expected to function correctly on any compliant x86 hypervisor or emulator.

-This is the top portion of the CHB (C)omputers (H)elp (B)ootloader project documentation.
-The entire project is licensed under the MIT license (see ./COPYING for more information).

 Copyright (C) andres26 2021-2025

+**ALL** code may be used or redistributed under the terms of the MIT License.

 ----